bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## Main function

+The main functions return the error code, 0 meaning all ok and up something went wrong.
+At any time, use exit(intError) to stop the program and return intError in main.

 ```cpp
 int main()  { statements... }     // main is the starting point of any program
 int main(int argc, char* argv[]) { statements... }